mellifluence99/gettingandcleaningdata/README.md

 ##  run_analysis.R

 This R script contains the code required to provide the specified output for the gettingandcleaningdata Coursera course.
+This is specified at the following url: <https://www.coursera.org/learn/data-cleaning/peer/FIZtT/getting-and-cleaning-data-course-project>

 ## CodeBook.md